selfrefactor/rambda/.github/README.md

 ): [T[], T[]]
 ```

 It will return array of two objects/arrays according to `predicate` function.
-The first member holds all instanses of `input` that pass the `predicate` function, while the second member - those who doesn't.
+The first member holds all instances of `input` that pass the `predicate` function, while the second member - those who doesn't.

 ```javascript
 const list = [1, 2, 3]